Azure/c-logging/v2/devdoc/logger_requirements.md

   // ...
 ```

-`LOGGER_LOG_EX` allows the user to log one logging event with a ist of logging context properties.
+`LOGGER_LOG_EX` allows the user to log one logging event with a list of logging context properties.

 It is syntactic sugar for creating a context and calling `LOGGER_LOG`.